cujojs/wire/docs/dom.md

+# Working with DOM Nodes

+When using wire.js in a browser, you're likely going to need to work with DOM nodes.
+No problem.
+You can query, move, create, and manipulate DOM nodes directly in wire specs!
+Use the built-in wire/jquery/dom or wire/dom/dojo plugins to leverage the DOM manipulation features of those libraries, or use wire's lightweight wire/sizzle plugin, or -- if you're targeting modern browsers only -- use the tiny wire/dom plugin.

+All of these DOM plugins have the exact same set of features and identical syntax so they're interchangeable.
+Start out with wire/dom during early development and move over to wire/sizzle to target a wider range of browsers later if necessary.

+For simplicity, we will refer to the entire set of these plugins as wire/*/dom, rather than write the entire set every time.

+### Browser support

+The wire/jquery/dom and wire/dojo/dom plugins support the same browsers as their underlying library.
+So, for instance, if you are using jQuery 1.8.0, you can expect wire/jquery/dom to work with IE6+ and the current version of all other major browsers.

+The wire/sizzle plugin similarly supports the same browsers as Sizzle.
+(Sizzle is the query engine used by jQuery.)

+wire/dom relies on `querySelectorAll` for some features.
+Therefore, some features don't work in IE6-7.
+In addition, IE8 doesn't support many CSS3 selectors.
+You should probably only use wire.dom in production if you only need to support fairly recent versions of the major browsers.
+Use wire/sizzle instead.

+## Querying the DOM

+The wire/*/dom plugins expose a couple of [reference resolvers](needs reference!) for obtaining elements in the document.

+## Cloning DOM nodes

+## Inserting DOM nodes

+## Modifying CSS classes

+# Working with DOM events

+See [[wire/on]] for information about adding event listeners to DOM nodes.

 # Rendering the DOM

 Wire includes a DOM rendering plugin, wire/dom/render that exposes a wire factory.
 The `render` factory creates a DOM fragment from a logic-less HTML template.
 You may specify an accompanying CSS file, an i18n string bundle, and a DOM element onto which to merge the rendered DOM fragment.
 For better placement control, you can also use the [wire/dom](#inserting-dom-nodes) plugin's `insert` facet to place the DOM fragment in or around any other DOM node.